Discover historic fire towers

-To complete the challenge, you must climb these four mountains, document the date, and fill out a comment for each summit reached.
+To complete the challenge, you must climb these five mountains, document the date, and fill out a comment for each summit reached.
 Climbing every tower is not required in order to receive your patch.

 Leave No Trace and Love Your ADK